 People who make a complaint are supported to be involved in the process.
-The level of involvement is assessed on a case by case basis taking account the nature of the complaint and the level of involvement the complainant is comfortable with.
+The level of involvement is assessed on a case-by-case basis considering the nature of the complaint and the level of involvement the complainant is comfortable with.
 When a complainant indicates that they wish to meet with staff this is arranged by the Patient Experience Team.
-This may include meeting with clinical or management staff, NHS Borders' Chief Executive, Director of Nursing, Midwifery & Acute Services or Medical Director.
+This may include meeting with clinical or management staff, NHS Borders' Chief Executive, Director of Nursing, Midwifery and Allied Health Professions or Medical Director.